in ,

 • Digital sclerosis causes the development of thick, waxy, and tight skins on the posterior sides of the hands.

 • Eruptive xanthomatosis is another manifestation of untreated diabetes.
-It comprises skin growths that are hard, yellow, and resemble peas.
+It comprises skin growths that are hard, yellow and resemble peas.

 Diabetes that is not under control increases the chance of developing memory loss and other cognitive issues.

-Another way that diabetes could impair memory is by silently harming the capillaries (which are the small blood vessels that form the network for the exchange of oxygen and glucose between blood vessels and tissue cells).
+Another way that diabetes could impair memory is by silently damaging the capillaries (which are the small blood vessels that form the network for the exchange of oxygen and glucose between blood vessels and tissue cells).

 There is also evidence that any type of diabetes can increase the chances of cognitive impairment in individuals.
 [Ref]